 Whether you’re trying to get extra luggage to your vacation destination or your new board up to the slopes, transporting oversize cargo in a regular vehicle can be tricky—even dangerous.
-About 51,000 crashes, 10,000 injuries and 440 deaths were caused by flying debris on the roads in 2010, the National Highway Traffic Safety Administration (NHTSA) reports.
 That’s because a 20-pound object moving at 55 mph strikes with the impact of half a ton.
 And every state has some sort of fine or penalty, ranging from a $10 ticket to jail time, for improperly secured loads.
 But with the right equipment and precautions, transporting goods on your car’s roof can be safe and successful.

 Don’t Overestimate Capacity